IBM/aspera-cli/docs/README.erb.md

 It allows actions (create, update, delete) on "resources": users, group, nodes, workspace, etc... with the `admin resource` command.

+### Bulk creation and deletion of resource

-Bulk operations are possible using option `bulk` (yes,no(default)): currently: create only.
+Bulk creation and deletion of resources are possible using option `bulk` (yes,no(default)).
 In that case, the operation expects an Array of Hash instead of a simple Hash using the [Extended Value Syntax](#extended).

 ### Listing resources